Batting Hall of Fame

 In 1985 Fitzroy joined Doncaster to form Fitzroy-Doncaster and another merger occurred in the same year when North Melbourne and Geelong joined forces.
 The North Melbourne-Geelong partnership broke up after only three seasons, when North Melbourne decided to continue on its own.
 In 1989, Waverley merged with Dandenong, moving its headquarters to the latter's ground, and became known as Waverley-Dandenong - in 1992 it underwent another name change to Dandenong- Waverley and dropped the Waverley from the name altogether prior to the 1994-95 season.

 Collingwood amalgamated with sub-district club Camberwell to become Camberwell Magpies for the 1996-97 season, and Footscray became Footscray-Victoria University prior to the 2000-01 season and then Footscray Edgewater CC prior to 2004-05 with another business partnership with the residential development adjoining the Merv Hughes Oval.
+The club resumed as Footscray after the 2016-17 season.

 For the 2013-14 season, North Melbourne merged with Greenvale to become the Greenvale Kangaroos, with their home ground in the City of Hume.